webplatform/docs/tutorials/canvas/Canvas_tutorial/Applying_styles_and_colors/index.md

 }
 </pre>

 Obtaining crisp lines requires understanding how paths are stroked.
 In the images below, the grid represents the canvas coordinate grid.
-The squares between gridlines are actual on-screen pixels.
+The squares between grid lines are actual on-screen pixels.
 In the first grid image below, a rectangle from (2,1) to (5,5) is filled.
 The entire area between them (light red) falls on pixel boundaries, so the resulting filled rectangle will have crisp edges.

 [[File:canvas-grid.png|right|Three canvas elements on grids, showing aspects of line width.]]